-- National Association of Underwater Instructors - Professional Association of Diving Instructors - Snorkeling 101: The Complete Guide to Snorkeling
+- National Association of Underwater Instructors - Snorkeling 101: The Complete Guide to Snorkeling

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit the National Instructors Association for Divers with Disabilities.
+For more information, visit the National Instructors Association for Divers with Disabilities, and learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice.